Savjee/savjee.be/_posts/2012-10-04-creating-one-WiFi-network-with-multiple-access-points.md

 This problem made me wonder how my school solves it.
 Hogeschool Gent has multiple access points that all act as one big network.
 When I walk around the campus, my phone switches from AP to AP without me noticing it!

-After a bit of Googling I found out that it’s really easy to create one WiFi network with multiple access points.
-All you need to do is configure two routers to use the same SSID and password.
+After a bit of Googling I found out that it’s really easy to create one WiFi network with multiple access points. **All you need to do is configure two routers to use the same SSID and password**.

 I picked up an old Dlink DIR-635 router and began configuring it.
 The first thing I did was disabling DHCP and NAT on the router (bridged).
 This will prevent the router from making a secondary network inside the existing network.
 Next, I assigned an IP address to the router.
 My primary router has the IP address 192.168.1.1, so I gave 192.168.1.2 to my secondary router.
 Finally I gave both WiFi networks the same name (SSID) and set them to use the same password.